Eviction may be coming for Richmond tenants who miss rent payments

 That means that, beginning Friday, Richmond landlords can once again take tenants to court over missed rent payments.
 The city’s moratorium will continue to block most other evictions, unless there is an imminent health and safety threat or if the owner is taking the property off the rental market.

-Carole Johnson, a Richmond renter and member of the city’s Rent Boar, is glad some city protections will remain in place, but echoed the worries of some tenants’ advocates that evictions may spike after the end of the statewide moratorium.
+Carole Johnson, a Richmond renter and member of the city’s Rent Board, is glad some city protections will remain in place, but echoed the worries of some tenants’ advocates that evictions may spike after the end of the statewide moratorium.

 “There’s going to be more homeless people,” Johnson said.
 “It’s just really frustrating.”